 You must pass both the written and the performance exam offered by the testing vendor, Prometric, to be certified as a nursing assistant in the state of Florida.
-The only exception to this is for approved reciprocity candidates.
+The only exception to this is for approved Endorsement candidates.

 Examination results are valid for two years.
 So, if you pass one part of the exam, you must pass the second part within two years or you will have to repeat both parts of the exam to be certified.

 Yes, you must pass both parts of the examination within two years to be certified in Florida.

 You must complete a Board approved CNA training program (full 120 hour program) and retake both parts of the exam.
 You can find a list of approved training programs at https://floridasnursing.gov/education-and-training-programs/.

 If I completed the first half of my Nurse Aide Test in another state, can I come to Florida and complete the second half?